noamtamir/cool-things/content/posts/txt2musicxml.md

 ```

 #### Parser
-A parser gives meaning to tokens.
-It takes each token in the stream and assigns it a meaning.
-It also turns it into something called a parse-tree.
+A parser gives structural meaning to tokens.
+It turns the stream of tokens into something called a parse-tree.
 In our examples, it would be something like this:
 ![](/txt2musicxml/parsetree.png)

 > We can start seeing patterns and meaning in our language :)

 #### Visitor (AST)
-A Parser Tree still contains all the original text, but a lot of this is not necessarily important to be able to do something with it.
+A parse-tree still contains all the original text, but a lot of it is redundant.
 We need to simplify our tree to a model that makes more sense.
-Generically this is called an AST (Abstract Syntax Tree).
+This is called an AST (Abstract Syntax Tree).
 In our case I will call it a "Sheet".
 Antlr has a concept of a Visitor, which walks over all the nodes of the parse tree, and does something with them.
-In my case, it turned the parse-tree into python classes that have significant relationships with them.
+In my case, I turned the parse-tree into python classes that have meaningful relationships.
 A Sheet contains lines, lines contain bars, bars contain chords, a chord has a root, and possibly a suffix and a bass, etc. In our example, it would be something like this (simplified):
 ```python
 Sheet(lines=[
     Line(bars=[